There are false myths about seafarers that make them popular these days. Many people, especially the young ones, are attracted to this career.

 Aside from that, we have goals and dreams that need money to materialize.

 Even on board, money doesn’t grow on trees.
 It requires hard work and sacrifice to earn a month’s salary.
-That’s why seamen are reluctant in spending their hard-earned money for something outside their domain.
+That’s why seamen are reluctant to spend their hard-earned money on something outside their domain.

 2. Every port, report.
 Every place, replace.

-Seafarer’s wife or girlfriend often hear stories from other people that their sailorman is out there with another woman.
+A seafarer’s wife or girlfriend often hears stories from other people that their sailor is out there with another woman.

-“Who knows, your sailor is now in the hands of a blond, young, sexy and beautiful Brazilian with porcelain skin and hypnotic smile.
+“Who knows, your sailor is now in the hands of a blond, young, sexy, and beautiful Brazilian with porcelain skin and a hypnotic smile.
 He’s probably drooling right now just by the sight of it.”

 Those are the usual cries my girlfriend told me when she was talking with her friends.
-She was affected and asked me if its true.
+She was affected and asked me if it was true.

 People label us as playboys or someone with families in every country.
-They see us having an affair with another women when we are away from our families.
+They see us having an affair with another woman when we are away from our families.